AgnosPCB/documentation/docs/how_to/terminology.md

 ## **Inference**

 This is the result of comparing the REFERENCE and UUI images.
 Errors, if any, are marked in red on the UUI image.
-All errors are numbered for easy reference.
+All errors are numbered and listed for easy reference.

 ![Inference image](../assets/v7/inference-example.png){width=500px, .center}